chrisconh-ok/deploy-ssh-rsync-action/README.md

 - `REMOTE_PATH` - The directory path to synchronize.
 Make sure to verify the location from which the SSH connection is established.

 - `REMOTE_USER` - The username for connecting to your remote server via SSH.

+- `REMOTE_PASSWORD` - The password for connecting to your remote server via SSH.

 - `REMOTE_SSH_KEY` - The private SSH key.
 Remember, it must be properly linked to your remote server.